 The Bottom Line on Chatbot Savings

 AI chatbots are a practical tool that small businesses can deploy today to save real time, capture more leads, and deliver better customer service.
 They're one of the highest-impact features of a modern AI-powered website.
-The 15 hours per week in time savings is a conservative estimate based on results I've seen across my client base.
+Industry research consistently shows that AI chatbots handle 60 to 80 percent of routine inquiries and reduce support costs by around 30 percent.

 The question isn't whether AI chatbots will become standard for small businesses.
 It's whether you'll be using one while your competitors are still answering the same questions manually for the thousandth time.